-The anchor windlass located at the bow of this vessel facilitates the anchoring of this vessel by raising and lowering the anchor.
+If equipped, the anchor windlass (see Figure 3.24.1) located at the bow of this vessel facilitates the anchoring of this vessel by raising and lowering the anchor.
 The windlass can be operated from the helm, from the bow with remote control, or manually.